 HGV training companies can vary massively.
 Different businesses will own different vehicles and facilities, and have instructors with very different styles.
 What might be best for someone else might not be best for you.
 Shop around by enquiring with a few local companies, ask for a trial/assessment drive, and meet an instructor if possible.

-Trying to rush to save money
+Don’t try to rush to save money

-Using Google to search for the best HGV training company
+Be wary using Google to search for the best HGV training company